mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 #### Latin abbreviations

-##### In notes and parentheses

-- Common Latin abbreviations (etc., i.e., e.g.) may be used in parenthetical expressions and notes.
+- **In notes and parentheses**: Common Latin abbreviations (etc., i.e., e.g.) may be used in parenthetical expressions and notes.
   Use periods in these abbreviations, followed by a comma or other appropriate punctuation.

   - **Correct**: Web browsers (e.g., Firefox) can be used ...